'My heart and body shake': Afghan women defy Taliban

 "I asked myself why not join them instead of staying at home, depressed, thinking of all that we lost," a 20-year-old protester, who asked not to be named, tells AFP.

-They know such a challenge to the new authorities may cost them everything: four of their comrades have already been seized.
+They know such a challenge to the new authorities may cost them everything.

+Four of their colleagues were recently seized for weeks, until the UN confirmed their release on Sunday.

 When the Taliban first ruled Afghanistan between 1996 and 2001, they became notorious for human rights abuses, with women mostly confined to their homes.